Why This Isn’t the Time for a Public Option or Medicare for Some

 “Notable among poor-performing countries is the USA, whose life expectancy at birth is already lower than most other high-income countries, and is projected to fall further behind such that its 2030 life expectancy at birth might be similar to the Czech Republic for men, and Croatia and Mexico for women.
 The USA has the highest child and maternal mortality, homicide rate, and body-mass index of any high-income country, and was the first of high-income countries to experience a halt or possibly reversal of increase in height in adulthood, which is associated with higher longevity.
 The USA is also the only country in the OECD without universal health coverage, and has the largest share of unmet health-care needs due to financial costs.”

 The good news is that not only do we have the money to pay for this system, but there is also widespread support for it.
-For decades many independent polls have shown more than 60 percent support by the general public, plus more than 80 percent support by Democratic Party voters, rapidly growing support by Republicans who earn under $75,000 and majority support by health professionals.
+For decades many independent polls have shown more than 60% support by the general public, plus more than 80% support by Democratic Party voters, rapidly growing support by Republicans who earn under $75,000 and majority support by health professionals.

 Steve Bannon, President Trump’s chief strategist, had an interesting statement in the New York Magazine recently.
 He criticized the Republican’s American Health Care Act (AHCA) because it was “written by the insurance industry.”
 That same criticism can be made of the Democrat’s ACA, which was basically written by Liz Fowler, a former executive for WellPoint.
 She also oversaw the regulations’ process.